Hvar island is set just off the Dalmatian coast of Croatia in the Adriatic Sea.

 Today the town is part of the UNESCO World Heritage Site, the Stari Grad Plain, which is an agricultural landscape recognised by UNESCO for its cultural importance.

-It’s amazing to think that the walls that divide the land, and the water collection system, actually dates back to the Greek times and has been meticulously maintained over a period of twenty-four centuries!
+It’s amazing to think that the walls that divide the land, and the water collection system, actually dates back to Greek times and has been meticulously maintained over a period of twenty-four centuries!

 You can hike into and around this area to get a look at the ancient way of agriculture yourself.
-The main crops cultivated back then and still to this day are vines and olives.

-While exploring you should look out for the remains of several Roman period buildings, as well as a couple of Illyrian forts.
+While exploring, you should look out for the remains of several Roman period buildings, as well as a couple of Illyrian forts.

 Town Architecture